Manny Waks: Early life and education

 After returning to Australia from his service in the IDF, he obtained a degree in International Relations.
-He completed internships with a federal parliamentarian and the Lowy Institute for International Policy in Sydney.
+He later completed internships with a federal parliamentarian and with the Lowy Institute for International Policy in Sydney.

-Waks' family featured in the 2003 SBS documentary Welcome to the Waks Family.

 Royal Commission into Institutional Responses to Child Sexual Abuse

 Testimony

 In the late 1980s Waks attended Melbourne's Yeshivah centre, run by the Chabad ultra-orthodox movement of Judaism.
 Starting at the age of eleven, he was sexually abused by two members of the staff at the centre.
+At the time, the only person he confided in was reportedly a classmate, who shared the information with other students.
+"It was an additional source of ridicule," Waks said.
 Waks reported sexual abuse by two different perpetrators to the Yeshivah leadership and to the police in 1996.
 When no action was taken, Waks went public in 2011 with allegations against the abusers, and pressure to keep quiet.
 Both perpetrators were convicted of sex crimes in 2013.

-Waks gave evidence at the Royal Commission that he received abusive emails including one from an executive of the Sydney Yeshivah centre reading "Just because a security guard molested you, don’t blame Yeshivah...
+Waks gave evidence at the Royal Commission that he received abusive emails including one from an executive of the Sydney Yeshivah centre reading "Just because a security guard molested you, don't blame Yeshivah...
 Get over it.
 I haven’t met a person yet with one nice word to say about you.
 Most people consider you a low life."
 The Sydney Morning Herald wrote that Yeshivah rabbis "railed against the whistleblowing Waks" and claimed that Waks and his father had "a vendetta against the centre."
 In testimony before the Royal Commission a former manager and director both apologised to Waks and admitted that they should have prevented this.